Nerissa

 Your fate relied on what was in the boxes,

-The structural fact of the engagement is illuminating.
-Nerissa's marriage is, in Gratiano's own framing, a derivative of Bassanio's — "You saw the mistress, I beheld the maid."
-The romantic geometry tracks the social geometry exactly.
-Bassanio wins Portia by solving her father's puzzle; Gratiano wins Nerissa by hovering nearby and announcing that he, too, has been negotiating.
-The double engagement is the comedy's most direct piece of structural commentary on how the lower-status pairing operates: as the parallel and the echo of the higher-status one.
-Nerissa's own speech in this exchange is brief — she has been silent for most of the long casket scene, and her speaking role here is essentially confirmatory.
-What the play makes clear, however, is that the engagement is reciprocal.
-Nerissa has been engaged to Gratiano "upon condition" that Bassanio won Portia — and the condition has now been met.
-The marriage will, by the offstage arrangement of the comedy, take place in the same ceremony as Portia's.
-The lower-status pair is therefore not subordinated to the higher-status pair; it is structurally paired with it.
+The shape of the engagement is telling.
+Nerissa's marriage is, in Gratiano's own framing, a derivative of Bassanio's – "You saw the mistress, I beheld the maid."
+The romantic geometry tracks the social geometry exactly: Bassanio wins Portia by solving her father's puzzle, and Gratiano wins Nerissa by hovering nearby and announcing that he too has been negotiating.
+The double engagement is the comedy's most direct comment on how the lower-status pairing works – as the parallel and echo of the higher-status one.
+Nerissa's own part here is brief; she has been quiet through most of the long casket scene, and her speaking role is essentially to confirm.
+But the play makes clear that the engagement is reciprocal: Nerissa has promised herself to Gratiano on condition that Bassanio won Portia, and now the condition is met.
+The marriage will take place in the same ceremony as her mistress's.
+The lower pair is not subordinated to the higher one so much as structurally bound to it.

 The Doctor's Clerk

-The scene's dialogue gives Nerissa relatively few lines — she is the clerk, not the advocate, and her role is to deliver the documents Portia requests.
-What the disguise does, structurally, is place her in the courtroom for the play's most dramatic legal action — the moment Portia turns Shylock's bond against him, the moment Shylock is stripped of his fortune and his religion, the moment the play's central conflict resolves.
-Nerissa witnesses all of it, and her presence in the courtroom is structurally important.
-The wives who, by the play's resolution, will demand the wedding rings have both been in the courtroom and have heard their husbands offer the rings to the lawyer and the clerk.
-The ring trick that will close the comedy is set up here, in the disguise that allows the wives to observe the husbands offering up the most personal tokens of their marriages.
+What the disguise does, structurally, is put Nerissa in the room for the play's most dramatic legal action – the moment Portia turns Shylock's bond against him, and Shylock is stripped of his fortune and his religion.
+Nerissa witnesses all of it, and her presence matters for what comes next.
+Both wives are in the courtroom; both hear their husbands offer up their wedding rings to the lawyer and the clerk in gratitude.
+The ring trick that will close the comedy is set up here, in the disguise that lets the wives watch the husbands part with the most personal tokens of their marriages.

 The Ring Trick and the Marriage Confirmed

-Act 5, Scene 1 is the play's resolution, and Nerissa's role within it is structurally enormous and verbally restrained.
-She and Portia have returned to Belmont; their husbands arrive; the wives discover (or pretend to discover) that the rings they gave their husbands are missing.
-The accusation is mounted in parallel — Portia against Bassanio, Nerissa against Gratiano — and Nerissa's revelation comes as the comic parallel to her mistress's.
+A5S1 is the play's resolution, and Nerissa's role in it is structurally large and verbally small.
+She and Portia are back at Belmont; the husbands arrive; the wives discover – or pretend to – that the rings are gone.
+The accusation runs in parallel, Portia against Bassanio and Nerissa against Gratiano, and Nerissa's reveal comes as the comic echo of her mistress's.

 Original